-The Eighth Annual VIVO Conference will be held August 2-4, 2017 at the Weill Cornell Medical Center in New York City.
-The organizers are pleased to issue this call for proposals to the program.
+The Ninth Annual VIVO Conference will be held June 6th through 8th at the JB Duke Hotel in Durham NC.
 The VIVO Conference creates a unique opportunity for people from around the world to come together to explore ways to use semantic technologies and linked open data to promote scholarly collaboration and research discovery.

 Conference Presentations and Panels